North American community members: How to become an elected member of NAASC:

 Elected Faculty members will:

-2. Join quarterly all NAASC zoom meetings (meets 1 hour, quarterly)
+2. Join quarterly all NAASC zoom meetings (meets ~1 hour, quarterly)

-4. Participate in NAASC activities (~1-2h/month)
+4. Participate in NAASC activities (~1h/month; more in an ICAR year)

 5. Be willing to take on a NAASC Board of Director role, as shown (Footnote 3)

-4. Year 4: Nov '26-Oct '27: If our NSF funding proposal* is awarded, there will be several activities adjacent to or during ICAR 2027- expected to be NAASC organized in North America.
+3. Year 3: Nov '26-Oct '27: Likely organizing ICAR 2027- expected to be NAASC organized in North America.

-Faculty Nomination & Application Steps
+How to Apply: Faculty Nomination & Application Steps

 1. You are nominated or self-nominate.
 The nomination form will list the current NAASC subcommittees and working groups (Footnote 1).
 Nominators are asked to (optionally) indicate which of these the nominee may be especially a good fit for, or have skills or knowledge that would benefit the committee.